 - Rest for at least 3 days and drink within 3 months.

-- If you’re not going to use your beans within 3 months, get them in the freezer.
+- If you won’t use your beans within 3 months, get them in the freezer.

-- If you’re drinking year-old coffee and enjoying it, it’s not harming you, feel free to ignore everything in this post – the only thing that really matters is like what’s in your cup!
+- If you’re drinking year-old coffee and enjoying it, it’s not harming you.
+Feel free to ignore everything in this post – the only thing that matters is what’s in your cup!